 Looking for a delicious new way to make rotisserie-style chicken that's fast and super easy, look no further!
-Air Fryer Roast Chicken is simply the best!
+Air Fryer Whole Roast Chicken is simply the best!

 The air fryer is fast becoming my favorite appliance in the kitchen!
 If you don't own one yet, let me encourage you to add one to your cooking space as soon as you possibly can.